 Collard Green Tacos with Tomatillo Salsa & Creme Fraiche

 It’s not unusual to hear a parent lament over their child’s fear of certain vegetables.
 Beets, brussels sprouts, and eggplant seem to be common offenders.
 But let’s face it, adults are afraid of vegetables too.
-When was the last time you filled your grocery cart with rutabaga, daikon radish, morel mushrooms, or any of the less familiar items that populate our produce departments these days?
+When was the last time you filled your grocery cart with rutabaga, daikon radish, or any of the less familiar items that populate our produce departments?
+And I’ve venture to guess collard green tacos haven’t graced your table of late.

 How are we to expect our kids to expand their palates if we aren’t doing it ourselves?
 I’m guilty of staying within the safety of the familiar myself, which is exactly why I signed up for a cooking class last month specifically devoted to taking the mystery out of some of the more mysterious vegetables.